open-policy-agent/opa/docs/content/management-bundles.md

   bundle, the service should include a top-level `revision` field containing a `string` value that identifies the bundle revision.

+* `rego_version` - An optional field that specifies the rego-version of the Rego source files in the bundle.
+The value of this field is an `integer`; where `0` corresponds to v0 Rego (current OPA v0.x syntax), and `1` corresponds to v1 Rego ([OPA v1.0](../opa-1/) syntax).
+  If the field is not included in the manifest, OPA will enforce v0 syntax, or v1 if executed with the `--v1-compatible` flag.
+  An existing bundle `rego_version` field takes precedence to the `--v1-compatible` flag.

+* `file_rego_versions` - An optional field that specifies per-file rego-version overrides to the `rego_version` field.
+The value of this field is a `map` where the keys are file paths relative to the bundle root directory (paths are absolute and start with `/`) and the values are `integer` rego-versions.
+  Glob patterns are accepted, to allow for a single entry to apply to multiple files.
+The behaviour is undefined for overlapping patterns.
+If a file is not matched by any pattern, the `rego_version` field is used.
+  Existing bundle `rego_version` and `file_rego_versions` fields takes precedence to the `--v1-compatible` flag.

 * `roots` - If you expect to load additional data into OPA from outside the bundle (e.g., via OPA's HTTP API) you should include a top-level `roots` field containing of path prefixes that declare the scope of